 Class slides (in pdf or .ppt form) will be posted on the Canvas website prior to each lecture.
 You should look at them ahead of time.
 However, they are NOT a substitute for attending class, nor do they contain all information covered in class.
-Exams will be based on what is covered both in class and what is in the textbook.
+Quizzes and exams will be based on what is covered in the textbook and the assigned readings.